RyanSchlenz/EC2_IAM_Read_Only_Access/README.md

-Python script to create a user on AWS, attach the read only policy for IAM, creates an access key and secret access key for the user.
+Python script to create an IAM user and assign access to resources on AWS.